Welcome to the Cutting (& Stitching) Edge, where we showcase people whose embroidered creativity is fresh and new!

 Emma Balder is a New England-based visual artist whose installations are abstract maps of experience and intuition.

 She received her BFA in Painting and Art History from the Savannah College of Art and Design.
-Emma was awarded a year long Staff Artist Residency Fellowship at the Vermont Studio Center and has received recognition in publications such as Studio Visit Magazine, American Art Collector and Fresh Paint Magazine. .
+Emma was awarded a year long Staff Artist Residency Fellowship at the Vermont Studio Center and has received recognition in publications such as Studio Visit Magazine, American Art Collector and Fresh Paint Magazine.

-By combining personal and sometimes nostalgic materials (ie: pieces of old clothing, maps, thread) with acrylic paint, the effervescent energy of each piece leads the viewer through traces of her personal histories.
+By combining personal and sometimes nostalgic materials (for example, pieces of old clothing, maps, thread) with acrylic paint, the effervescent energy of each piece leads the viewer through traces of her personal histories.
 While her artwork varies in medium, the documentation of the process is where Emma’s interest rests.

 The Pinglet project documents a process of regenerating Emma’s work.
-This project began with the physical deconstruction of one painting.
-The disjuncture of parts were then rearranged and reconstructed with needle and thread to form each Pinglet.
+This project began with the physical deconstruction of one painting; the disjuncture of parts were then rearranged and reconstructed with needle and thread to form each Pinglet.

 As each piece is unravelled, there exists an opportunity for creative reflection – like a DJ remixing their own tunes, Emma takes her own good ideas, and injects them with embroidered adrenaline.

 It’s fascinating to see how one mode of art can be re-processing into something new, and how Emma’s work is pushing at the boundaries of the form.
 Whereas her early work was a small scale exploration – that Pinglet is a modest 12″ x 13″ – her more recent work is getting bigger and bolder.